javuxi/Selenium-Appium/README.md

 # Selenium-Appium

-Everything regarding web and mobile automation regarding Selenium and Appium.
+Everything regarding web and mobile automation with Selenium and Appium.